 Testing Positive for COVID-19: Containment Response

-- If a staff member or student who has been present on campus tests positive for COVID-19, the School requires that the infection be reported to the School (Director of Health Services and/or the Head of School) so that the information can be immediately reported to the appropriate local health department.
+If a staff member or student who has been present on campus tests positive for COVID-19, the School requires that the result be reported to the School (Director of Health Services and/or the Head of School) to receive the appropriate guidance.

-- Individuals with a confirmed case of COVID-19 will be restricted from entering campus and must remain in isolation until they have met the CDC guidelines to discontinue isolation.
+Individuals with a confirmed case of COVID-19 will be restricted from entering campus and must remain in isolation until they have met the CDC guidelines to discontinue isolation and meet the School’s return policies.

 Contact Tracing Program

-The Stone Ridge Health Office will follow protocols established by the Maryland Department of Health and the Maryland State Department of Education.
+The Stone Ridge Health Office will follow protocols established by the Maryland Department of Health, the Maryland State Department of Education, and the CDC.

 The Health Office will collaborate with the Montgomery County Health Department to report and provide information about positive COVID-19 cases, and people exposed to COVID-19 within these settings.
 This allows contact tracing to identify which students/children, teachers, and staff with positive COVID-19 test results should isolate, and which close contacts should quarantine.